ibm-cloud-docs/vpc/about-placement-groups.md

 ## Beta limitation

-For the beta release, the VPC must exist before you create a placement group.
+For the beta release:

+* The VPC must exist before you create a placement group.
 If the VPC isn't created before you create a placement group, you receive an error and the placement group isn't created.
+* The quotas have a set limit and can't be adjusted.
+For information about placement group quotas, see the placement group quotas section in [Quotas and service limits](https://test.cloud.ibm.com/docs/vpc?topic=vpc-quotas#placement-group-quotas).

 ## Restrictions
 {: #restrictions-placement-groups-for-vpc}